SUI-Components/sui/packages/sui-changelog/README.md

 ### Retrieving data from private repositories

-If you know you have some private respositories inside your set of dependencies, you might add a GitHub access token in order to make it work.
+If you know you have some private respositories inside your set of dependencies, you should add a GitHub access token in order to make it work.
 Such token has to be added like the following example:

 ```js
 {